Best Camping Pillows of 2025

 The REI Trailmade Mummy Bag Pillow is an affordable option that slips inside the hood of a mummy sleeping bag for all-night comfort that stays put.
 This pillow is plush enough for camping, light enough for backpacking, and packable enough for travel, so it’s an excellent choice if you’re looking for a do-it-all pillow.

-We find the foam filling of this pillow to be comfier than many air pillows since it’s not as firm and it conforms to your body shape.
-However, the Trailmade feels lumpy compared to our favorite foam pillow, the Therm-a-Rest Compressible, listed above.
-Still, the Trailmade is lighter and more affordable, so it’s a solid option for budget-conscious hikers.
-And you can always shift the shredded foam fill around to customize the shape a bit.
+We find the foam filling of this pillow to be comfier than many air pillows since it’s not as firm and conforms to your body shape.
+It isn’t the most comfortable foam option on our list, but it is lighter and more affordable, so it’s a solid option for budget-conscious hikers.
+And you can always shift the shredded foam fill around to customize the shape.

 One of the best features of the Trailmade is the innovative cover.
-It has a cozy fleece side and a cool polyester side, so you can flip it to optimize comfort depending on the conditions.
+It has a cozy fleece side and a cool polyester side, so you can flip it to optimize comfort, depending on the conditions.
 When you’re ready to pack up in the morning, the foam pillow compresses into the cover to save space in your backpack.
-And then once you’re back home, pop the whole thing in the washing machine to bring it back to good as new.
+And once you’re back home, pop the whole thing in the washing machine.

 We tend to opt for a lighter and smaller pillow on long, challenging backcountry trips.
 But the Trailmade only weighs 5.25 ounces, so it’s totally backpacking-worthy if comfort is a priority.